What are the three sections?

 Send enquiries, suggestions, fanmail, death threats, etc. via the Contact page.
 Please note that unlike many sites our policy is not to ignore spam.
 Instead we hire a significant number of former child stars to read and investigate every piece received.
-These details are then passed on to a Russian named Sergei.
+These details are then passed on to a man named Sergei.
 Sergei enjoys breaking people’s fingers and who are we to stop him?
 After all, it’s not like you can send emails with broken fingers.

 Can I use material from the site?

 This site and its content are works by Priyan Meewella and are licensed under a Creative Commons Attribution-NonCommercial 2.0 UK: England & Wales License.
 Broadly this means you are free to copy and make derivative works provided it is for a non-commercial purpose and you attribute this work to him (with a link to this website).

 However, please note that the Artist section does not fall with the Creative Commons licence and all rights are reserved.
 The primary reason for this is that the gallery includes many images of family and friends who have not agreed to reuse.
 For a range of royalty-free images, please see Priyan’s morgueFile portfolio.

 Priyan is a writer, photographer and lawyer in London.